 An evidence-based model for Unconscious Biases

-Unconscious bias has been considered a silver bullet to overcome D&I-related barriers for a few years.
-However, while empirical evidence and mitigation strategies exist, many companies report more temporary success.
+Unconscious bias was considered a silver bullet to overcome D&I-related barriers for a few years.
+However, while empirical evidence and mitigation strategies exist, many companies experience limited or temporary success.

 All the biases that act as barriers for D&I

 Unlike many bias models, we strictly focus our scope and content on what is required from a D&I perspective, i.e. when companies want to make the most of differences.
 This ensures that no relevant bias will remain unaddressed (in which case it could continue to undermine our efforts) and that not one form of bias will be overemphasised (which usually means overestimated at the same time).
 Our approach has led to the integration of more than fifty scientific studies from seven decades that describe six basic forms of biases in three categories.

 3 Categories 6 Forms of biases – 50+ studies from 7 decades

 The model, which has just been scientifically validated, consolidates studies from different disciplines into a holistic understanding of unconscious biases.
 It describes a number of dynamics that create negative or unwanted implications in the business and / or the workplace.
 It differentiates between the individual, interpersonal and organisational levels using two subtypes each.
 The model encourages to understand the scope of each form of bias separately and to deep dive into the ‘helpful’ and hindering impacts it may create.
 As a unique feature, it illustrates how many of the biases are inter-related and sometimes stabilise or reproduce each other.
 This additionally supports a holistic approach to mitigate the unwanted effects of each of the biases as they hinder the generation of D&I benefits or progress.